Price Action Trading Strategies Beyond Price Patterns

 Market Bias - Price Action Context

-Market bias refers to the market’s tendency to move in a certain direction, either up and down.
-It is also known as the market trend or price action context.
+Market bias refers to the market’s tendency to move in a particular direction, either up or down.
+You can also call it the market trend or price action context.

 The market bias is what gives us our edge.
-It has a strong influence on the success of our trades, far more than any one, two or three-bar price pattern.
+It has a strong influence on the success of our trades, far more than any price pattern in isolation.

-To prove this point, we will look at how different patterns do within a given market context.
+To illustrate this point, we will look at how different patterns perform within a given market context.

 We marked out the ID/NR4 patterns on the ES chart below.